Bag0niku/PyBer_Analysis/README.md

 #### Average Fare
 ![](/Analysis/Weekly_Fare_Average_by_City.png)
+  - Urban area fare price is hovering around $25.
-  - The average fare in Urban areas, hovering around $25, seems stable when compared to that of rural areas.
+  - The average fare in Urban areas seems stable when compared to that of rural areas.
   - Having more drivers available stablizes the fare price.
-  - Suburban area fares are less chaotic than rural fares.
+  - Suburban area fares are less chaotic and more predictable than rural fares.

 #### Total Weekly Rides
 ![](/Analysis/Weekly_Ride_Count_by_City.png)
+  - Based on the number of rides, the Urban area fare price seems to be the affordable price.

 #### Total Weekly Fare
 ![](/Analysis/Weekly_Total_Fare_by_City.png)
   - These last two graphs look nearly identical.
-  - More money can be made if you have a lower average fare and get more rides.
+  - More money can be made if you have a lower average fare and increase your number of rides: Urban's $25 vs Rural's $33 to $38.

 ## Ending Analysis